A Leader’s Guide to Engaging High Potential Employees

 b.
 Past experience is not always an indicator of future performance

 Just because an employee has had experience in a certain kind of project, and was successful at it, does not imply he/she will be able to exceed expectation on a new task or new assignment.
 This is because various factors influence an employee’s performance; such as work environment, team, reporting manager, office culture, personal circumstances, external factors, partners, etc. It is unlikely that all factors will always remain constant.
 One time hit performance or past experience are grounds for a second opportunity but not sufficient to consider the employee a high potential employee.

 c.
 Beware of opportunistic performers

 Certain employees find a loophole, then fix it and that too at the right time when everyone is watching (perhaps closer to their review period) and tend to cool down until the next window appears.
 At the face of it, they appear to be among your top performers but a closer look will help you establish a pattern.
-You may have to look closer or dig deeper in the data to find these outliers.
+You may have to dig deeper in the data to find these outliers.
 The same data will help you highlight your consistent performers, who may not necessarily stand out at the top of the list during reviews.

 So how does one zero down on these so-called high potential employees?
 Well here’s a definition to go by – a high potential employee will display consistent high performance across a variety of projects, situations, and scenarios; coupled with excellent team management skills and a positive attitude.